kalbfuss/pyframe/README.md

 Pyframe is a Python-based digital photo frame application.
 It is capable of displaying photos and playing videos from local storage as well as WebDAV repositories.

-Files can be arranged in slideshows and filtered and sorted based on their metadata (EXIF and IPTC supported).
+Files can be arranged in slideshows and filtered and sorted based on their metadata (EXIF and IPTC metadata supported).
 Slideshows can be run continuously or scheduled.

 Pyframe optionally integrates with Home Assistant via MQTT.
-Integration allows the display to be motion activated after coupling of the pyframe device with a motion sensor.
+Integration allows the display to be motion activated after coupling of the Pyframe device with a motion sensor.

 Pyframe is being developed by Bernd Kalbfuss (aka langweiler) and is published under the General Public License version 3.
 The latest source code is available on [GitHub](https://github.com/kalbfuss/pyframe).